 This does not prevent consumers also seeking other remedies that they are entitled to for late deliveries.
 As an example, a consumer who suffers delays as the result of the late delivery of parts of a fitted kitchen may be able to claim the wasted labour costs of their fitters if they are able to quantify this.

 This requirement is now found in the Consumer Rights Act 2015; although the provision has moved it is the same as it was under the Regulations.

 Unless a consumer arranges their own carrier, the goods that you deliver to them remain at your risk until they come into the physical possession of the consumer or the person that they ask you to deliver the goods to.
 Therefore if your carrier fails to deliver the goods, or delivers them to the wrong address, this is your responsibility and not the consumer's.
 If you do not rectify this you may be liable for a claim for late delivery (see above).
 In addition, you would be responsible if your carrier damages the goods before they have been delivered to the consumer.

 If the consumer uses their own carrier, you cease to be responsible for the goods once the carrier receives them.

 This requirement is also now found in the Consumer Rights Act 2015; although the provision has moved it is the same as it was under the Regulations.

 For more information about the rules regarding the cost of deliveries to consumers - particularly related to charges you make for delivery to the Highlands and other outlying areas of the UK - please see 'Delivery charges'.

-More information is available in the Implementing Guidance published by the Department for Business, Energy and Industrial Strategy (which was known as the Department for Business, Innovation and Skills at the time).
+More information on the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 is available in the Implementing Guidance published by the Department for Business, Innovation and Skills (a predecessor of the Department for Business and Trade).